-We have been delivering occupational health services for 16 years, building our reputation for quality.
+Duradiamond Healthcare, also known by our new name Health Partners (OH), have been delivering occupational health services for 19 years, building our reputation for quality.

 We’re proud to help our clients reduce absence, mitigate risk and boost their productivity through occupational health and wellbeing.

-We have specialist expertise in a range of sectors including aviation, construction, charities and third sector, emergency services, engineering, manufacturing, professional services, public sector, retail and utilities.
+We have specialist expertise in a range of sectors including aviation, construction, charities and third sector, emergency services, engineering, manufacturing, financial and professional services, public sector, retail and utilities.

 We invest in the latest technology to bring you analysis and benchmarking as well as return on investment data, so you can see where your occupational health investment is paying off.